Cuba, The Manics And Rock Music

 In fairness, most left-field rockers are not unaware of these contradictions.
 There are few toe-curling paeans to dear old Fidel in the rock canon.
 However, when it comes to Che Guevara, whom Fidel appointed Commandante of the Revolutionary Army, it’s a different matter.
 Whereas Castro is an Eric Clapton, long since fossilised, there merely to cultivate a grizzly beard, guilty of all manner of dubious career-serving atrocities, Guevara is the revolution’s Hendrix, a beautiful icon of youthful idealism, a forever frozen image of romantic tragedy, the dreamer of an impossible dream.
 Spectular failure of the sort Che eventually suffered, rather than the grey squalor of pragmatic “success” is far more rock’n’roll.

-Argentinian born, Guevara enjoyed a wayward, Kerouac-style existence before joining up with Castro, travelling across South America by motorcycle.
+Argentinian born, Guevara enjoyed a viagra for sale wayward, Kerouac-style existence before joining up with Castro, travelling across South America by motorcycle.
 However, fired up by the revolution and infatuated with Fidel, he embodied the spirit of the revolution, suppressing his own ill-health, Bohemian proclivities and even natural human sympathies for the sake of the Cause.
 He could be unbelievably cold-hearted and had many men executed without fair trial.
 He was also driven by a dream of unity and egalitarianism.
 Castro knew he had a firebrand on his hands and, while he preferred such a comrade at arm’s length for domestic political purposes, was disinclined to do away with him, the way Stalin did with his former ideological comrade Trotsky, assassinated with an ice-pick in Mexico.